 a.
 Objectives of the Environmental Management Program: MCAS Cherry Point is committed to sustain and enhance mission readiness through compliance with relevant laws and regulations, prevention of pollution, and continual program improvement through an environmental management system (EMS).
 In January 2004 the initial EMS was implemented at MCAS Cherry Point which consisted of four pilot organizations aboard the Air Station.
-During the period of February to November 2004, an inventory of practices and aspects was conducted at all four pilot organizations.
-Then the EMS Core Team conducted a risk ranking exercise to prioritize those aspects that represent a risk to the Air Station mission.
+During the period of February to November 2004, an inventory of practices, aspects, and impacts (PAI) was conducted at all four pilot organizations.
+Then the EMS Core Team conducted a risk ranking exercise to prioritize those practices and aspects that represent a risk to the Air Station mission.
 Once EMS training was provided to Air Station personnel in November 2004, the Chief of Staff endorsed the EMS Core Team Charter in January 2005.
-In February and March 2005 objectives and targets (O/T) were developed for significant aspects.
+In February and March 2005 objectives and targets (O/T) were developed for significant aspects resulting from the pilot organization risk ranking of practices and aspects.
 The O/Ts were developed by the Environmental Affairs Department (EAD) personnel.

 In April 2005 the Installation Commander endorsed the Environmental Policy Statement.
-Environmental management procedures (EMPs) and EMS manual are finalized.
+Environmental management procedures (EMPs) and EMS manual were drafted in 2005.
 During May to August 2005, the process of developing and monitoring environmental action plans to achieve O/Ts was implemented.
 In September 2005 EAD conducted EMS Policy training at different organizations, units, and departments aboard the Air Station.
 A plan was developed to expand the EMS across the entire installation.
-The Naval Aviation Depot and Naval Hospital are required to implement EMS at the organizational level per Navy guidance.
+The Fleet Readiness Center - East (FRC-East) and Naval Clinic are required to implement an EMS at the organizational level per Navy guidance.
 These organizations have chosen to develop and implement EMS independently of the Air Station's EMS.
-However, they participate at the Air Station's EMS Team meetings and vice versa.
+However, they participate at the Air Station's EMS Core Team meetings and vice versa.
+This relationship has been documented in the EMS Manual.

 Additionally, an EMS conformance status report was submitted to Headquarters Marine Corps (HQMC) on September 30, 2005.
-HQMC recognized MCAS Cherry Point for completing all seven USMC EMS implementation criteria before December 31, 2005.
+HQMC recognized MCAS Cherry Point for completing all seven USMC EMS implementation criteria before December 31, 2005 for the pilot organizations.
 Cherry Point was one of three Marine Corps installations recognized by HQMC for achieving the implementation criteria.